Altra is famous for their natural shape with a lot of toe room.

 Sole grip and toe protection are good enough for some easy trails, not just paved surfaces.
 They are even more stable than Olympus model.

-Thick sole and unusual grip for the road shoes
+Thick sole and unusual grip on the road shoes

 Can you be fast in them?
 Yes, but you will tire quickly.
 I found them to be quite tiring when running faster.
 My pulse was also slightly higher than in some other shoes at same speeds.
 They seem to be best suited for slow and long distance runs.